axolotl0-0/GEOL0069Assignment4/README.md

 ## Waveform Aligment
 ### Physical Waveform Alignment
 To compare waveforms on a common footing we can **align** them using the known orbit geometry.
-This physically-based approach was developed at the Alfred Wegener Institute (AWI) [x]
+This physically-based approach was developed at the Alfred Wegener Institute (AWI) [5]

 ### Effect of alignment on individual waveforms
 We then look at the effect of alignment on individual waveforms, where we compare before and after the alignment.